gaetanX21/gaetanX21.github.io/_posts/2025-08-08-subliminal-learning.md

     </div>
 </div>
 <div class="caption">
     Figure 1.
-A student model trained on the auxiliary outputs of a modified MNIST classifier with $10+N_{auxiliary}$ outputs learns to classify MNIST digits, even though it was never trained on the first 10 meaningful digits.
-As $N_{auxiliary}$ gets larger, the information bandwidth of the distillation process increases, leading to a higher student performance on MNIST classification.
+A student model trained on the auxiliary outputs of a modified MNIST classifier with $10+N_\tn{auxiliary}$ outputs learns to classify MNIST digits, even though it was never trained on the first 10 meaningful digits.
+As $N_\tn{auxiliary}$ gets larger, the information bandwidth of the distillation process increases, leading to a higher student performance on MNIST classification.
 </div>

 ## I. Subliminal learning